• Skip to primary navigation

 Homemade Circuit Projects

-You are here: Home / Industrial Electronics / High Power Industrial Mains Surge Suppressor Explored
+You are here: Home / Voltage Control and Protection / High Power Industrial Mains Surge Suppressor Explored

 High Power Industrial Mains Surge Suppressor Explored

-The post explains a high energy surge suppressor circuit using high capacity industrial MOVs for suppressing high current mains surges in industrial electrical lines.
+In this post I have explained a high energy surge suppressor circuit using high capacity industrial MOVs for suppressing high current mains surges in industrial electrical lines.

 The Circuit Problem: